VeronicahNanjala/webtechnology/readme.txt

-UI entails the index page for the project.
+Web Usability

+Ngoma has two main pages upon accesss.
+The Landing Page is the first to give the user an opportunity to sign up or sign in to access the indext page which contains all the content of the Ngoma page

-The theme below was used for the front-end website development.
-The details are shown below:
+The theme below was used for the project for the front-end development.
+The details are as follows:
 Theme Name: Groovin
 Theme URL: https://bootstrapmade.com/groovin-free-bootstrap-theme/
 Author: BootstrapMade
 Author URL: https://bootstrapmade.com

-Edits were made to suit the brand of the project.
-The index page contains the following:
+Here are the list of pages on the Ngoma website
 ABOUT NGOMA
 TEAM
-UPCOMING EVENTS SECTION
+UPCOMING EVENTS
-REGISTER WITH NGOMA
+SIGN IN
+SIGN UP AS LISTENER
+SIGN UP AS ARTIST
 CONTACT FORM

-The first commit has been made and will experience potential updates before final compilation.